-Stephen Cook Teresa LeVelle Danilo Lozano David J. Muller, Chair ARTISTS-IN-RESIDENCE:

-Stephen Cook (Piano)

-Kevin Cooper (Guitar)

-Sal Cracchiolo (Trumpet)

-Theresa Dimond (Percussion)

-Leslie Ho (Violin and Viola)

-Teresa LeVelle (Composition)

-Danilo Lozano (Flute)

-David Muller (Bassoon)

-Diane Muller (Horn)

-Donna Nesheim (Voice)

-Frances Nobert (Organ)

-Michael Stevens (Voice)

-Joseph Stone (Oboe and Saxophone)

-Bob Wirtz (Bass and Bass Guitar)

-Anne Young (Clarinet and Recorder)

-Il students will find in music a varied and enriching program in performance and study.
+Stephen Cook Teresa LeVelle Danilo Lozano David J. Muller, Chair ARTISTS-IN-RESIDENCE: David Black (Bass) Stephen Cook (Piano) Kevin Cooper (Guitar) Theresa Dimond (Percussion) Leslie Ho (Violin and Viola) Teresa LeVelle (Composition) Yumi Livesay (Piano) Danilo Lozano (Flute) David Muller (Bassoon) Diane Muller (Horn) Donna Nesheim (Voice) Frances Nobert (Organ) Michael Stevens (Voice) Joseph Stone (Oboe and Saxophone) Edmond Velaco (Jazz Saxophone) Wendy Velasco (Cello) Bob Wirtz (Bass and Bass Guitar) Il students will find in music a varied and enriching program in performance and study.
 Exceptional opportunities for both solo and ensemble performance are available, and all students are eligible to audition for membership in the College Choir and Chamber Music ensembles.
 Through audition, Whittier students may also participate for credit in the Rio Hondo Symphony and the Chorale Bel Canto, strong community ensembles under professional leadership.
 Individual instruction in voice, instruments and composition is offered at all levels of proficiency by an outstanding artist faculty.
 Class instruction is also available in piano.
 The Whittier College Music Department offers preparation for a wide range of career opportunities, and students with serious aspirations in music are encouraged to consider a major.
 In addition to applied music, class instruction is offered in conducting, music literature and materials, theory, music business and music technology.
 A digital piano and music technology lab is available for student use and is integrated in several course offerings.
 Students may also develop areas of specialization or individual projects under faculty supervision in related fields such as church music, management, musicology, ethnomusicology, music theory, music industries, and music theater.

-GUIDELINES FOR A MAJOR IN MUSIC
+GUIDELINES FOR A MAJOR IN MUSIC CORE COURSES (30 CREDITS):

-Core Courses (30 Credits):

 Introduction to Music Theory and Musicianship, MUS 70, 3 credits Harmony I, II, III, MUS 100H, 200H, 201H, 9 credits Musicianship, I, II, III, MUS 100M, 200M, 201M, 3 credits Instrumentation, MUS 300, 2 credits Class Piano for Majors, MUS 110 (must be taken concurrently with MUS 100H, and 100M.
-A student may be exempt from Class Piano for Majors through testing.), 1 credit Music History I, II, MUS 203 and MUS 204, 6 credits Introduction to Ethnomusicology, MUS 303, 2 credits Introduction to Music Technology, MUS 111, 2 credits Private Instruction (minimum four semesters), 0 credits Ensembles (chamber or choral; minimum five semesters), 0 credits Colloquium, MUS 50, 0 credits Senior Seminar, MUS 400, 2 credits Additional Elective Requirements (At Least 12 Credits): Music Business, MUS 104, 2 credits World Percussion Methods, MUS 105, 2 credits Music History III, MUS 205, 3 credits History of Film Music, MUS 206, January 4 credits; Fall/Spring 3 credits Music Technology II, MUS 211, 2 credits Conducting, MUS 305, 3 credits Recording Techniques, MUS 310, 2 credits Choral Methods, MUS 351, 2 credits Current Topics in Music, MUS 390/490, variable credits Recital, MUS 307, 0 credit Proficiencies All music majors must pass a piano proficiency examination before graduation.
+A student may be exempt from Class Piano for Majors through testing.), 1 credit Introduction to Music Technology, MUS 111, 2 credits Music History I, II, MUS 203 and MUS 204, 6 credits Introduction to Ethnomusicology, MUS 303, 2 credits Conducting, MUS 305, 3 credits Private Instruction, MUS 198, (minimum four semesters), 0 credits Ensembles (chamber or choral; minimum five semesters), 0 credits Capstone Experience, MUS 400, 2 credits Additional Elective Requirements (At Least 12 Credits): Music Business, MUS 104, 2 credits World Percussion Methods, MUS 105, 2 credits History of Film Music, MUS 206, January 4 credits; Fall/Spring 3 credits Music Technology II, MUS 211, 2 credits Recording Techniques, MUS 310, 2 credits Current Topics in Music, MUS 390/490, variable credits Proficiencies All music majors must pass a piano proficiency examination before graduation.
 Music majors are expected to demonstrate basic keyboard skills by the end of the first academic year in the department.
 Students expecting to major in music will be examined for keyboard skills upon entry into the music major.
 If the audition is not passed, the student is expected to enroll in Class Piano for Majors (MUS 110) or in private piano instruction until the proficiency examination is completed.
 Proficiency Requirements:

-- Play all major and minor scales and arpeggios, two octaves, hands together. - Prepare a memorized composition of the intermediate level using the damper pedal. - Accompany an instrumentalist or vocalist; appropriate assignments based on level and technique will be distributed in class. - Prepare a harmonization of a simple folk tune. - · Read a piece of the late elementary level at sight GUIDELINES FOR A MINOR IN MUSIC Minimum Requirements (18 credits):
+Play all major and minor scales and arpeggios, two octaves, hands together.
+Prepare a memorized composition of the intermediate level using the damper pedal.
+Accompany an instrumentalist or vocalist; appropriate assignments based on level and technique will be distributed in class.
+Prepare a harmonization of a simple folk tune.
+Read a piece of the late elementary level at sight GUIDELINES FOR A MINOR IN MUSIC Minimum Requirements (18 credits):